 - Laser Resurfacing: also called photo-rejuvenation, this technique uses lasers to treat more serious skin conditions, such as deep wrinkles, spots, and wounds.
 Like chemical peels, these treatments are more effective for some skin conditions, but they also require downtime following the procedure

 - Dermabrasion: this involves using a rotating brush to obtain a deeper resurfacing of the skin than is provided by microdremabrasion.
 The effects are more pronounced, but ore downtime is required

 - Dermal fillers: these are injectable gels that are designed to reduce facial contour issues such as scarring, wrinkles, and loose skin by plumping up the underlying tissues so as to lift up the skin.
 More than one injection session may be required, and effects last on average 6-12 months, depending on the product used.
-Some popular dermal fillers include Juvederm, Restylane and Radiesse Injections.
+Some popular dermal fillers include Juvederm Injectable Gel Fillers, Radiesse and Restylane injections.

 - Botulinum toxin: this is an injectable neurotoxin that is used to reduce fine lines and wrinkles by relaxing the underlying muscles.
 Effects are temporary, lasting 3-4 months.
-Popular brands include Botox, Dysport and Xeomin.
+Popular brands include Botox Cosmetic, Dysport and Xeomin injections.

 - Topical creams: there are a variety of topical treatments available for treating skin discoloration, lines and wrinkles, or loose skin.
 Some are available over the counter, while some are only available through prescription.
 They are generally used for mild skin concerns.

 - Face-lift surgery: face lift surgery is the ultimate treatment for lines, wrinkles, and loose skin.
 It is more invasive, but the effects are longer lasting, usually up to 10 years.